 First, there was a picture I drew in a style inspired by Frank Frazetta.
 It was of a bridge viewed from it’s beginning in perspective reaching up to heaven.
 To either side of the bridge, partly rising out of the mists below, could be seen swords and axes being wielded violently by warriors in battle.
 On the bridge, towards it’s beginning, a disembodied hand and forearm crawled toward heaven, with a warriors armored bracelet.
 Blood trailed behind it.

 I was drawing this in English class.
 I was not a diligent student.
 In the next story I’ll explain why.
 But the English teacher came over and looked quietly over my shoulder.
 After a moment, he just walked on.
 At no moment during the encounter did I acknowledge the teachers presence or stop drawing.
 I imagined there was something he understood that kept him from not chastising me for not paying attention in English class.
 Perhaps it had something to do with the fact that he had hanging on the wall a piece of art work of his own.
 It was a kind of an abstract, and it was of a man on horseback, with a spear running trough him.
 Only the spear was physically real, and it pierced the canvas, both on the front and back of the man in the painting.
 This was the 70’s, and education was trying to be more progressive.
 Yet, that teacher was viewed as a crotchety old man.
-I found myself seeing him in a different light.
+Yet, I then found myself seeing him in a different light.
 I wonder now what would have happened if I'd asked him what he thought.

 The second drawing was planned to end up as a painting in the style of Roger Dean, though it never really got beyond the drawing stage.
 It was of a pillar like volcanic peak rising out of the mists with a lake in the crater at the top, and water falls spilling down the sides in several places.
 Out of the surface of the lake arose a gigantic hand, wrist vertical, like a tree, and the palm open to the heavens, fingers spread loosely in the sky.
 Out of the palm welled up the water that poured down the wrist to fill the lake.
 Only it wasn’t water; it was blood.

 The third and final drawing that I want to describe was essentially inspired by The Scream by Evard Munch.
 It was a drawing of just the ethereal figure (no bridge or such).
 It was a ghostly figure.
 It’s face only had holes for eyes and mouth, and there was no nose.
-It’s expression, similar to that of Munch’s was meant to portray absolute horror, with the eyes shaped to suggest a raised desperate brow, and the mouth gaping in a frown of dreaded panic.
+It’s expression, similar in style to that of Munch’s was meant to portray absolute terror, with the eyes shaped to suggest a raised desperate brow, and the mouth gaping in a gapping frown of dreaded panic.
 Below him were a giant set of razor-sharp teeth as if the ground was really some incredible monster lying on its back.
 The figure had both its ankles and its fingers trapped in those teeth.
 Its legs were depicted as struggling to get free, and its fingers were stretched like taffy or chewing gum, hands raised up as if struggling to get free.

 I had this last one stored in the art class desk drawer.
 A girl caught a glimpse of it and recoiled, saying it was horrible and walked away.

 This was my state of mind during high school.
 If goth was a thing then, I would surly have been a horror.
-Well, maybe not that bad, though playing at bad is fun when the world is garbage.
+Well, maybe not that bad, though I have to admit that playing at bad is fun when the world is garbage.
 And, this is the kind of thing that was going on inside me.
 Anyway, since goth was not yet a thing, I had to settle for Black Sabbath being my main band.
 Black Sabbath was in fact responsible for my first meditative experience.
 No, I didn’t play Back Sabbath at 78 and see God, as was the common joke at the time.
 But, that’s a story for another time.

-The thing to see here is that is seems clear that there is likely a strong connection between a symbolic meaning of hands symbolized in tragedy and that early childhood experience.
+The thing to see here is that it seems clear that there is likely a strong connection between a symbolic meaning of hands symbolized in tragedy and that early childhood experience.
 I was after all, just beginning to develop a metaphorical conception of my reality, and I was just on the verge of being able to speak.

-The “Awww, Isn’t That Cute” Story, shows how the impact of an unstable household can affect early development and world view.
+The “Awww, Isn’t That Cute” Story, shows how the impact of an unstable household can affect both early development and world view.
 In contrast, this story shows how an unstable household impacts the ability to function, in particular, the ability to be a productive student.

 I should mention that I didn’t fail a lot of courses, but my GPA wouldn’t get me into a state University, despite having decent SAT scores.
 (Almost two decades later, I did eventually get a degree, but that was only possible after gaining some professional experience as an adult.)
 So, as a preamble to the main story that follows (for this section), I'll start with a couple of stories about my academic performance.

 In my second year in junior high school, I had the opportunity to get into a progressive math class.
 There were six grading periods there; and at the beginning of each grading period, the teacher would give a lecture or two on the material.
 After that, we could do the homework at our own pace; and then when we felt we were ready, we could take the exam for that grading period.
 I never did the homework.
-I just went ahead and took the test.
+I just went ahead and took the test immediately after the lecture.
 This is how it was for the first five grading periods, and in each one I got an A for the grading period.
 For the last grading period, however, the teacher decided to change the rules and require the homework as part of the grade.
 Well, I still didn’t do the homework.
 And though I still got an A on the examine, I failed that grading period and got an overall D for the entire course.